GMB stars send support to Kate Garraway after death of husband Derek Draper

 The TV presenter, who married Draper in 2005, often provided health updates about her husband on the ITV morning programme.

-Susanna Reid and Charlotte Hawkins have led messages of support to their fellow Good Morning Britain host Kate Garraway after she announced her husband Derek Draper has died aged 56.
+Susanna Reid, Ben Shephard and Charlotte Hawkins have sent messages of support to their fellow Good Morning Britain host Kate Garraway after she announced her husband Derek Draper has died aged 56.

 Garraway said the former lobbyist and political adviser died after suffering long-lasting symptoms from coronavirus in a post to social media on Friday.